When to choose a turf toe plate vs. Vasyli-Howard Dananberg Insole

 In hallux limitus stages 3 and 4, the joint has already undergone significant degenerative arthritic change.
 Trying to increase the range of motion in stages 3 and 4 would create increased pain in the joint.
 In stages 3 and 4, we change our conservative approach from increasing the range of motion to decreasing the range of motion.
 In stages 3 and 4 we use insets with a stiff extension known as a Morton's extension beneath the great toe.
 Products with a Morton's extension include the molded turf toe plate and the flat turf toe plate.
 Spring plates may also be used to treat stages 1-4 by stiffening the entire forefoot.

 Be sure to read our knowledge base page on hallux limitus to better understand staging and selection of the right products.
-If you have additional question, contact our sales staff by chat, phone or support ticket.
+If you have additional questions, contact our sales staff by chat, phone or support ticket.